googleapis/google-cloud-cpp/google/cloud/privateca/README.md

 :construction:

-This directory contains an idiomatic C++ client library for the [Certificate Authority API][cloud-service-docs], a service to The Certificate Authority Service API is a highly-available, scalable service that enables you to simplify and automate the management of private certificate authorities (CAs) while staying in control of your private keys.
+This directory contains an idiomatic C++ client library for the [Certificate Authority API][cloud-service-docs].
+The Certificate Authority Service API is a highly-available, scalable service that enables you to simplify and automate the management of private certificate authorities (CAs) while staying in control of your private keys.

 This library is **experimental**.
 Its APIs are subject to change without notice.